Your Friday briefing – The New York Times

 Together, they form a giant reservoir that stores carbon dioxide.

 The boreal forests are different from the tropical forests, closer to the equator.
-The boreal forests contain about 703 gigatons of carbon. in woody fibers and soil, while tropical forests store about 375 gigatons.
+The boreal forests contain about 703 gigatons of carbon in woody fibers and earth, while tropical forests store about 375 gigatons.
 (A gigaton is a bit difficult to describe, but it is a lot).

 However, these are difficult times for the world's forests.
 Think of the fires in Australia and those of last year in the Amazon.
 Agriculture, logging and urbanization are also taking their toll.

 That brings us to single-use paper products, such as paper towels, especially those sold in North America.
-Its fiber is often taken from the boreal forest, so reducing domestic use can help protect trees.
+Its fiber is often taken from boreal forests, so reducing domestic use can help protect trees.

 Thank you